How do we find and retrieve the relevant information?

 In more detail

-- What efforts should we make to find information?
+- What efforts do we need to make to find information?

 - What about electronic records that aren’t easily available?

-- What about information stored in different locations?
+- What about information we store in different locations?

 - What about information stored on personal computer equipment?